A two-level distributed algorithm for nonconvex constrained optimization: Related Literature

 \subsection{Other Distributed Algorithms}

 Some other distributed algorithms not based on ADMM are also studied in the literature.
-Hong \cite{hong2016decomposing} introduced a proximal primal-dual algorithm for distributed optimization overx, where a proximal term is added to cancel out cross-product terms in the augmented Lagrangian function.
+Hong \cite{hong2016decomposing} introduced a proximal primal-dual algorithm for distributed optimization problems, where a proximal term is added to cancel out cross-product terms in the augmented Lagrangian function.
 Lan and Zhou \cite{lan2018random} proposed a randomized incremental gradient algorithm for a class of convex problems over a multi-agent network.
-Lan and Yang \cite{lan2018accelerated} proposed accelerated stochastic algorithms for nonconvex finite-sum and multi-block problems; interestingly, the analysis for the multi-block problem also requires the last block variable to be unconstrained with invertible coefficient matrix and Lipschitz differentiable objective, which further confirms the necessity of Conditions 1 and 2.
+Lan and Yang \cite{lan2018accelerated} proposed accelerated stochastic algorithms for nonconvex finite-sum and multi-block problems; interestingly, the analysis for the multi-block problem also requires the last block variable to be unconstrained with an invertible coefficient matrix and a Lipschitz differentiable objective, which further confirms the necessity of Conditions 1 and 2.
 We end this subsection with a recent work by Shi et al. \cite{shi2017penalty}.
 They studied the problem

-Variables $\mathbf{x}$ and $\mathbf{y}$ are divided into $n$ and $m$ subvectors, respectively. $f(\mathbf{x}, \mathbf{y})$, $h(\mathbf{x}, \mathbf{y})$, $g_i(\mathbf{x}_i)$ are continuously differentiable, $\tilde{\phi}_j(\mathbf{y}_j)$ is a composite function, and $\mathcal{X}_i$'s are convex.
+The variables $\mathbf{x}$ and $\mathbf{y}$ are divided into $n$ and $m$ subvectors, respectively. $f(\mathbf{x}, \mathbf{y})$, $h(\mathbf{x}, \mathbf{y})$, $g_i(\mathbf{x}_i)$ are continuously differentiable, $\tilde{\phi}_j(\mathbf{y}_j)$ is a composite function, and $\mathcal{X}_i$'s are convex.
 The authors proposed a doubly-looped penalty dual decomposition method (PDD).
 The overall algorithm used the ALM framework, where the coupling constraint $h(\mathbf{x}, \mathbf{y})=0$ is relaxed and each ALM subproblem is solved by a randomized block update scheme.
-We note that randomization is crucial in their convergence analysis, {and ALM subproblems may not converge under a deterministic implementation when nonconvex functional constraints are present.}
+We note that randomization is crucial in their convergence analysis, and a deterministic implementation of the inner-level algorithm for solving the ALM subproblem may not converge when nonconvex functional constraints are present.